joebobbio/cros-utils/README.md

 # Running the scripts
 Once you’ve finished installing the scripts, you can execute them in any crosh shell with `scriptname.sh`

+# Credits
+Thanks to [DennisLfromGA](https://github.com/DennisLfromGA) for helping revise the light mode script, and Kent (github unknown) for helping me keep this readme up to spec.